AjayKMehta/setup-machine/NeovimNotes.md

 #### substitute

-`s` is susbstitute command used to find and replace.
+`s` is substitute command used to find and replace.

 `:[range]s[ubstitute]/{pattern}/{string}/{flags} [count]`